dora-metrics/pelorus/labs/consultant/03-Exporters.md

 For failures, we need to configure credentials for access to Jira.

 Confirm you have a [Jira Personal Access Token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html)

+Steps:
+  - Navigate to Jira
+  - Click on your profile picture
+  - Account settings
+  - Security
+  - Create and manage API tokens

+Ensure that you save the token upon generation, as it will disapear after closing the dialog box.

 Use the token information and the command below to generate a Jira secret: